terra-money/classic-core/README.md

 **Step 2: Get Terra Core source code**

-Use `git` to retrieve Terra Core from the [official repo](https://github.com/terra-money/core/), and checkout the `master` branch, which contains the latest stable release.
+Use `git` to retrieve Terra Core from the [official repo](https://github.com/terra-money/core/), and checkout the `main` branch, which contains the latest stable release.
 That should install the `terrad` binary.

 ```bash
 git clone https://github.com/terra-money/core/